procmadatelzobak/pszcz-flow-simulator/README.md

 ```

 The server listens on `ws://127.0.0.1:7777/ws` and broadcasts full snapshots at
 the configured tick rate (default 50 Hz).
-On startup it auto-loads the level
+On startup it auto-loads a test grid.
-`level.smoke.pump_to_drain.v1`, a simple pump-to-drain scenario used for smoke
-testing.
-Clients immediately receive the nodes and pipes from this level in the
+Clients immediately receive the pixel grid from this level in the first snapshot.
-first snapshot.

 Start the console client in another terminal: